 As the biggest irregular army in Colombia, the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia - FARC) have long operated in various regions of the country in search of resources to fund their insurgency.
 They agreed to end their 52-year war against the government in August 2016, as part of a peace process that began in 2012.

 The FARC are the oldest and most important guerrilla group in the Western Hemisphere.
-It has long financed its political and military battle against the Colombian government by kidnapping, extortion and participating in the drug trade on various levels.
+They have long financed their political and military battle against the Colombian government through kidnapping, extortion and participating in the drug trade on various levels.

 Principal Criminal Groups